COMP110H English Composition I (Honors section)

 - IV.
 Prerequisites

-- Writing Placement Test score of 6 or COMP107 (C or better); admission to the Honors@Bucks program
+- Writing Placement Test score of 6 or COMP107 (C or better) or COMP108 (C or better); admission to the Honors@Bucks program

 - V. Other Pertinent Information